Gregofi/camel/Caby/README.md

 Defines a new mutable global variable.
 The cp index points to a string which is the variable name.
 Pops value of the stack and assigns it to the variable.

-- def_var_member 0x30 | 4B index to constant pool
+- new_object 0x30 | 4B index to constant pool
-- def_val_member 0x31 | 4B index to constant pool
-- get_member 0x32 | 4B index to constant pool
+- get_member 0x31 | 4B index to constant pool
-- set_member 0x33 | 4B index to constant pool
+- set_member 0x32 | 4B index to constant pool
-- dispatch_method 0x34 | 4B index to constant pool | 1B number of arguments
+- dispatch_method 0x33 | 4B index to constant pool | 1B number of arguments

 Pops object off the stack and corresponding number of arguments.
 Calls method on popped object with name at cp index with given arguments.
 #### Arithmetic operations
 - iadd 0x30